 We require a statement to show how you ensure firmware is updated when required (some computers have “agents” installed to alert the user to firmware updates).

-Remember that Operating Systems for Firewalls/Routers are also in scope and you must let us know that the version of the Firmware is supported by the manufacturer or ISP.
+Remember that Operating Systems for Firewalls/Routers are also in scope for Cyber Essentials and you must let us know that the version of the Firmware is supported by the manufacturer or ISP.
 This is often via the ISP (especially for home user router/firewalls) – but Firewalls that have been purchased separately are likely to require some form of manual operation to update the OS/Firmware and we need to know that this has been done where required.

 “Windows Server 2008 is no longer being supported – please confirm that Extended Security Updates (ESU) have been purchased if these servers connect to the internet – and let us know when the ESU expires.”